Nebraska Cornhuskers baseball: Early history

 Baseball was established as the University of Nebraska–Lincoln's first organized sport in 1883.
 Players were divided amongst three nine-player teams based on skill level and participated in scrimmages across campus.
 The first of these scrimmages was a 31–23 victory for the varsity team over the junior varsity team that had to be cut short because the only available bat broke.
-This continued for several years until the Nebraska "Old Gold Knights" (the school's nickname until 1893) played their first intercollegiate baseball game in 1889, a 23–6 victory over Doane College (now Doane University).
+This continued for several years until the school played its first intercollegiate baseball game in 1889, a 23–6 victory over Doane College (now Doane University).
 The program was loosely organized throughout its first decades; most of its early head coaches, including College Football Hall of Famer Edward N. Robinson, led the team for only a single year.
 In many seasons Nebraska did not play a single intercollegiate game.

 Following a decade of relative stability, Nebraska's baseball program was discontinued after the 1910 season at the request of the Missouri Valley Intercollegiate Athletic Association (later the Big Eight Conference), despite Nebraska's baseball team competing as an independent.
 The MVIAA claimed that several of Nebraska's players had played for, and received payment from, minor league teams over the summer, violating the amateur status required of college athletes.
 After a year without a baseball team of any sort, the program was briefly revived in 1912, playing three games, before shuttering entirely.
 The ending of World War I and subsequent influx of male students, along with the University of Nebraska's departure from the MVIAA, meant the school's baseball team could be revived under the guidance of Paul J. Schissler in 1919.
 Schissler led NU's baseball and basketball programs until his departure for Lombard College in 1921; he later served as head coach of the National Football League's Chicago Cardinals and Brooklyn Dodgers and is credited with helping establish the Pro Bowl.

 After a second hiatus, Nebraska's baseball program was again revived in 1929 under the guidance of state native John Rhodes.
-By this time the University of Nebraska had re-joined the MVIAA (which had changed its name to the Big Six Conference); NU won the Bix Six championship in its first-ever season of conference competition.
-Rhodes left for Wyoming in 1930 and Nebraska struggled through the next decade, never finishing higher than third in the Big Six.
+Nebraska rejoined the MVIAA for baseball in 1929, winning the championship in its first-ever season of conference competition.
+Rhodes left for Wyoming in 1930 and Nebraska struggled through the next decade, never finishing higher than third in the MVIAA.